STEP BY STEP GUIDE TO STUDY ABROAD

 Decide where you want to study abroad.

-If you are unsure what your options are, you may schedule an appointment with the Director of Study Abroad to help you figure that out.
+If you are unsure what your options are, you may schedule an appointment with the Director of Study Abroad or Study Abroad Advisors to help you figure that out.
 You should bring the course plan you worked on with your advisor to this appointment so we can discuss which institutions abroad have the courses you need.
+Come to Kanbar 102 to schedule a meeting.

 Once you have your term, location, and tentative course plan figured out, you are ready to begin the application process.